MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 {% include figures.html images="/images/jewelers-mutual/illus-ai-prototype-final-jm.jpg" alt="Final mobile prototype screens" captions="Screens from the final mobile-first React prototype of the Digital Vault" tier="wide" %}

-## What shipped: a prototype, executive alignment, and an honest accounting
+{% include eyebrow.html label="Outcomes" heading="What shipped: a prototype, executive alignment, and an honest accounting" %}

 The result was a fully interactive, mobile-first React prototype representing the northstar vision for the product, built without engineering involvement across four weeks.
 I managed the code review, environment setup, and technical decisions myself.